Policy Advisory

 Cookies and usage data

-Mass.gov uses cookies and tools for data collection and analytics to learn more about how visitors to Mass.gov find and interact with the pages they visit.
+Mass.gov uses cookies and other web browser features to learn more about how visitors to Mass.gov find and interact with the pages they visit.
 We may use this information to improve our service offerings and better tailor individual user experience.
-These tools may also collect data such as browser information, operating system, and page views through the implementation of “persistent cookies” or “session cookies.”
+These tools may also collect data such as browser information, operating system, and page views.
+The primary difference between a session cookie and a persistent cookie is that session cookies are erased when the web browser is closed out, and a persistent cookie persists on the computer after the web browser is closed, typically for a set period of days or months.
+Persistent cookies typically include a randomly assigned unique identifier for the computer and may include indicators of custom configurations and user preferences.

 Online forms on Mass.gov

-Third-party services, such as Formstack, may provide online forms on Mass.gov.
-When you use such a service, your form submission is either sent directly to a Mass.gov email account (e.g., public records request forms) or is securely made to the service provider (e.g., Formstack) and stored there.
+Some online forms on Mass.gov may be implemented using third-party services.
+When you use such a service, your form submission is either sent directly to a Mass.gov email account (e.g., public records request forms) or is securely made to the service provider and stored there.
 Form submissions sent to the service provider are then transmitted to state government staff.
 State government staff may then delete form submissions from the service provider’s environment when there is no longer any administrative need to retain them there.
 Information submitted to the form service providers will be used only for internal purposes and will not be distributed or sold to other third parties unless required by law or pursuant to a valid government request.
+For more information about service vendors and their privacy policies, please see the list of Third-Party Tools used to support mass.gov.

 In addition, the information that you voluntarily submit will be disclosed only to Commonwealth employees or officials, or those under contract with the Commonwealth, with a “need to know” for purposes of fulfilling their job responsibilities.
 The information will be used for such purposes as: providing and improving service offerings, answering your questions, responding to any requests for assistance, generating summary statistics about usage, auditing applications and detecting fraud, aiding in the planning, design and development of Mass.gov, and fulfilling the Commonwealth's legal obligations.